Applications for the 2024 Te Tipu Whakarito Scholarships will be opening on Tuesday 16 January 2024.

 The programme is inclusive and rewards outstanding applicants.
 Outstanding to TeachNZ goes beyond academic achievement.
 The programme recognises passion, leadership, good communication, lived experiences and also places value on Māori and Pacific cultural competencies and language skills.

 If your application is successful, we will email you a scholarship offer email with an agreement setting out the terms and conditions of the scholarship.
 Example terms and conditions for the Te Tipu Whakarito are available to download on this page.
-You can also find more information about accepting a scholarship in the scholarship guide and here.

 We will also contact you if your application was unsuccessful and to let you know if the assessment panel have rewarded you with a reserve or alternative scholarship offer.